Atavic/firefox-tweaks/README.md

 ### Cookie Autodelete
 This addon will automatically delete cookies that aren't on your specified whitelist.
 The idea with this addon is to add a whitelist entry for every website you log into, so that you aren't logged out of any websites.
 At the same time, you aren't tracked by third-party domains or websites which you don't log into, but still visit.
 Note that this addon only stops tracking via cookies -- there are a multitude other ways companies can track you, which the next addon, uMatrix, will (mostly) take care of.

 If you would like to import my whitelist, download and import the `Cookie_AutoDelete_2.X.X_Expressions.json` file in this repository.
-Note that this whitelist is personal to me, so it probably won't cover every website you would like it to.
-Some configuration is still required.
+For a list of websites you'll stay logged into with that list, check [here](https://github.com/krathalan/FirefoxTweaks/blob/cookie-autodelete-accounts/Cookie_AutoDelete_accounts.md).

 [Source code](https://github.com/Cookie-AutoDelete/Cookie-AutoDelete) / [Install here](https://addons.mozilla.org/en-US/firefox/addon/cookie-autodelete/)